 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

 I don’t know if it’ll come as a huge surprise, but I am a procrastinator.
 It’s also known as being a perfectionist.
 When I took Ruth Soukup’s Fear Assessment, my top three archetypes were 1) People Pleaser, 2) Procrastinator, and 3) Rule Follower.
 Out of those three the last two I knew about, but the first one makes sense when I think about it.
-Nevertheless, procrastination has been a part of my life for what seems like forever.
+Procrastination has been a part of my life for what seems like forever.

 I have a story I want to share with you about procrastination.

-Before College… Was College.
+Before College was College.

 I went to Running Start.
 This is a program in Washington State that lets high schoolers in 11th and 12th grade attend a community college instead of (or in addition to) high school and gain an Associate’s degree in conjunction with the high school diploma.
 I was a full RS student—no high school classes at all.